 So with six children, there are a lot of stories.
 Most of them weave together very well, and the other children's reactions to each one is really believable.
 However, I feel as though Mel could have been cut entirely from the story.
 By the time the other five subplots really got going, Mel's bringing her boyfriend home from college seemed less interesting, plus her character got pushed right to the back anyway.

 I really liked the interactions between Regina King and Sharon Leal.
 They look nothing alike, but both acted so well in scenes together that you really thought they were sisters.
 There was also a lot of believability between King and Idris Elba, especially when the dynamic is played out on how she stayed near the family while he drifted as far away as you can get.

 I also thought the tension and eventual resolution between Elba and Lindo was pretty believable.
 Lindo's character is not a bad guy, but Elba as Quentin, who knew his estranged father the best, plays his uncertainty against the new man in the house well.

 As a Christmas movie, it was unique in the way it took place in Los Angeles, the location of no other Christmas movies I know.
-It's sunny, the grass is green, people are still wearing shorts and T-shirts in the film.
+It's sunny, the grass is green, and everyone is still wearing shorts & T-shirts in the film.
 Every other Christmas movie shows people bundled up in heavy jackets and winter hats while snow is on the ground.
 It was brave of the filmmakers to show Christmas in such a geographic location.
 After all, many people celebrate the holiday in places where it's not so cold outside.